dvens/flex-seats/README.md

 * Changed HTML semantics (ul > ol)
 * Added an message box for feed back to the users.

+### Design decisions
+* On the second design I deleted the amount of employees coming because it is only important to the user to know how many seats there are available.
+* Changed to homepage to a list view because the content was hidden behind a horizontal scrollbar and the user can see the data of multiple days now instead of just one.
+* On the calendar page the user can book multiple days a head instea of clicking each day individually.

 >New homepage

 ![first load](screenshots/home.jpg)